-If you’ve been reading about raw feeding for a while, you have probably come up against an article or someone in a Facebook group, or even a nutritionist who says you shouldn’t feed your dog chicken.
+If you’ve been reading about raw feeding for a while, you have probably come up against an article or someone in a Facebook group, or even a nutritionist who says you shouldn’t feed your dog or cat chicken.
 Blanket rule: no chicken.
 I recently encountered someone who had received an unsolicited newsletter from their vet, specifically warning them not to feed their dog chicken!

-Time and time again I meet people who tell me they’ve heard they shouldn’t feed their dog this humble poultry, but they don’t actually know why.
+Time and time again I meet people who tell me they’ve heard they shouldn’t feed their pet this humble poultry, but they don’t actually know why.
 Just vague statements that it’s inflammatory, or a “reactive” protein, or that they’re worried it will cause paralysis, but they’re not really clear on how.